Caverns of Khafka

-Caverns of Khafka refers to either of two early platform video games published by Cosmi.
+Caverns of Khafka refers to either of two platform video games published by Cosmi.
 In both game versions the player takes control of a treasure hunter in search for the fabled treasure of Pharaoh Khafka.
-The first game was created by Robert T. Bonifacio and released in 1983 for the Atari 8-bit family.
+The first game was created by Robert T. Bonifacio and released in 1983 for Atari 8-bit computers.
 Subsequently, a different game with the same title and overall theme was created by Paul Norman and released for the Commodore 64 in 1984.

 Atari 8-bit version (1983)

 Gameplay

 Caverns of Khafka sets the player in the shoes of a treasure hunter exploring the underground Egyptian tomb.
 The tomb's caverns are littered with treasure which the player must collect in order to move on to the next level.
 There are four levels and in each one the player must navigate moving platforms, ladders, acid baths and other obstacles.
 Later levels introduce killer bats, rolling boulders or darts flying through the caverns.

 The player starts the first level with five lives and must collect 40 pieces of treasure to proceed.
 For every 20 pieces of treasure an extra life is awarded and there is a short period of invincibility for every 10 pieces of treasure.